Azure/k8s-artifact-substitute/README.md

 [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+## Support

+k8s-artifact-substitute is an open source project that is [**not** covered by the Microsoft Azure support policy](https://support.microsoft.com/en-us/help/2941892/support-for-linux-and-open-source-technology-in-azure).
+[Please search open issues here](https://github.com/Azure/k8s-artifact-substitute/issues), and if your issue isn't already represented please [open a new one](https://github.com/Azure/k8s-artifact-substitute/issues/new/choose).
+The project maintainers will respond to the best of their abilities.